twilighty-abhi/Fun-Web-things/Simple to do list app/readme.md

 ## Simple TO DO app

-this is a simple web based, no storage to do app built with HTML
+This is a simple web based, no storage to do app built with HTML

+*Upcoming features:*A storage for the events created.
 ### ver(0.0.1)